Alaeddin-B/german-energy-price-forecasting-mlops/README.md

 This repository documents the development of a production-ready MLOps pipeline for forecasting day-ahead wholesale electricity prices in the German market.
 The goal of this project is to build a complete, automated system that demonstrates practical skills in MLOps and cloud engineering, moving beyond academic concepts to a deployable solution.

 **Note:** This is an active project currently in its initial development phase.
-The features and architecture described below represent the final goal of the 8-week development sprint.
+The features and architecture described below represent the final goal of the 8-milestone development plan.

 ## 🎯 The Business Problem